jacdac/jacdac/services/rpm.md

     const max_rpm: i24.8 @ max_reading

-Lowest rpm that can be reported.
+Highest rpm that can be reported.